IOxCyber/ZtoM_Bootcamp/1.Reconnaissance/InfoGatheringNotes.md

 ###

-## How to get IP address of a Target:
+## To get IP address of a Target:
-ping - To send ICMP packets to the website. eg. ping xx.xx.xx.xx
+ping - To send ICMP packets to the website (Uses no ports) eg. ping xx.xx.xx.xx

 ### nslookup
 To get IP of Target by Hostname. eg. nslookup hostname

-###
+### whois:
-whois: More info about target. eg. DNS servers, physical location, Registration Data etc
+- To fetch DNS servers, physical location, Registration Data etc about target.

 ### WhatWeb:
-Stealthy level(Http only), web scanner to to identify different web technologies used by the website.
+- *Web scanner to identify different web technologies used by the website.*
-Whatweb offers both passive scanning and aggressive testing.
+- Stealthy level(Http only) Whatweb offers both passive scanning and aggressive testing.

 eg. whatweb website -v (verbose for better readability)

-## Scan a VM(Home Network) by [whatweb](https://www.whatweb.net/) tool:
+## Scan a VM(Home Network) by [whatweb - Kali tool](https://www.whatweb.net/) tool:
 1. get the IP (ifconfig)
 2. scan the complete range of IP.
 3. whatweb ip-range --aggression <aggression_level> -v --no-error (to not show error which comes by scanning the offline IPs)